CRG INTERNATIONAL PHD FELLOWSHIPS PROGRAMME

 Apply for a PhD @ CRG

-Apply now to boost your scientific career in the Centre for Genomic Regulation (CRG) in Barcelona.
-The CRG is a center of excellence with international teams representing a broad range of disciplines, with first class core technologies to support the research projects, a wide range of seminars given by high-profile invited speakers, and courses on complementary and transferable skills integrated in the training programme.
+Apply now to boost your scientific career at the Centre for Genomic Regulation (CRG) in Barcelona.
+The CRG is a center of excellence with international teams representing a broad range of disciplines, with first-class core technologies to support the research projects, a wide range of seminars given by high-profile invited speakers, and courses on complementary and transferable skills integrated with the training programme.

 Our Research